excessive/DOMy/README.md

 		display = "inline",
 	}},

-	-- All elements with the "element" type
+	-- All elements with the "inline" type
 	-- All elements with the "child" class
-	{ "element", ".child", {
+	{ "inline", ".child", {
 		-- All elements with the "grandchild" class that are descended of an element with the "child" class -- All elements with the "grandchild" class that are descended of an element with the "element" type { ".grandchild", {